Asian shares edge lower after mixed finish on Wall Street

 Stocks edged lower in Asia on Tuesday after a mixed finish on Wall Street, as investors weighed the risks of inflation against signs the recovery from the pandemic is gaining momentum.

-Benchmarks fell in Tokyo, Hong Kong and Shanghai and were flat in Seoul.
+Benchmarks fell in Tokyo, Hong Kong and Shanghai and Seoul.
+Sydney was higher.

 In a subdued opening to the week in New York, the S&P 500 slipped less than 0.1%, giving up some recent gains.
 The benchmark index is within 0.2% of the all-time high it reached a month ago.

-Japan reported that its economy contracted at a 5.1% annual pace in January-March, revised upward from the earlier reported 6.3% contraction.
-On a quarterly basis, the economy shrank 1% instead of the preliminary minus 1.3%.
+Japan reported that its economy contracted 1% in the January-March quarter from the previous quarter, instead of the preliminary estimate of minus 1.3%.

-A worsening coronavirus outbreak that has caused the government to declare a partial state of emergency and tighten pandemic precautions is likely to keep the economy in the doldrums in the currenct quarter, Makoto Tsuchiya of Oxford Economics said in a commentary.
+A severe coronavirus outbreak that has caused the government to declare a partial state of emergency and tighten pandemic precautions is likely to keep the economy in the doldrums in the current quarter, Makoto Tsuchiya of Oxford Economics said in a commentary.

 “However, we remain optimistic that the pace of recovery will pick up in the second half as domestic demand recovers, supported by increased vaccinations, while foreign demand should continue to support the manufacturing sector," he said.

-Investors and economists are concerned that a steep rise in prices could crimp the recovery and prompt the Federal Reserve to withdraw some of its support for the economy such as keeping interest rates ultra-low and buying bonds.
+Investors and economists are concerned that a steep rise in prices could crimp the recovery and prompt the Federal Reserve and other central banks to withdraw some of its support for the economy such as keeping interest rates ultra-low and buying bonds.

-“The market is treading water right now and waiting for another catalyst to move higher,” said Sam Stovall, chief investment strategist at CFRA.

 The S&P 500 fell 3.37 points to 4,226.52.
 The Dow lost 0.4% to 34,630.24.
 The Nasdaq rose 0.5% to 13,881.72.
 The Russell 2000 index of smaller companies gained 1.4% to 2,319.18.